grafana/k6/README.md

 ### Script options and execution control

-So we've talked about VUs and iterations, but how are those things controlled?
+So we've mentioned VUs and iterations, but how are those things controlled?

 By default, if nothing is specified, k6 runs a script with only 1 VU and for 1 iteration only.
-Useful for debugging while writing the script, but usually not very useful when doing load testing.
-So actual script execution in a load test, k6 offers a lot of flexibility - there are a few different configuration mechanisms you can use to specify script options, and several different options to control the number of VUs and how long your script will be executed, among [other things](https://docs.k6.io/docs/options).
+Useful for debugging, but usually not very useful when doing load testing.
+For actual script execution in a load test, k6 offers a lot of flexibility - there are a few different configuration mechanisms you can use to specify script options, and several different options to control the number of VUs and how long your script will be executed, among [other things](https://docs.k6.io/docs/options).

 Let's say that you want to specify number of VUs in your script.
 In order of precedence, you can use any of the following configuration mechanisms to do it:
 1. Command-line flags: `k6 run --vus 10 script.js`, or via the short `-u` flag syntax if we want to save 3 keystrokes (`k6 run -u 10 script.js`).